Equinor inaugurates world's largest floating wind power farm in Norway

 By Nora Buli

-OSLO, Aug 23 (Reuters) - Norwegian energy firm Equinor EQNR.OL and its partners will inaugurate the world's largest floating offshore wind power farm on Wednesday, whose output will supply nearby oil and gas platforms and cut their greenhouse gas emissions.
+GULLFAKS C PLATFORM, North Sea, Aug 23 (Reuters) - Norwegian energy firm Equinor EQNR.OL and its partners inaugurated the world's largest floating offshore wind power farm on Wednesday, whose output will supply nearby oil and gas platforms and cut their greenhouse gas emissions.

 Its 88 megawatts of capacity will cover around 35% of annual power demand for five platforms at the Snorre and Gullfaks oil and gas fields in the North Sea, about 140 kms (87 miles) off Norway's west coast.

-Hywind Tampen comprises 11 wind turbines fixed to a floating base that is anchored to the seafloor, rather than fixed to the ocean bed, a industry experts say is suitable for use in deeper waters offshore and that Equinor hopes to develop further.
+Hywind Tampen comprises 11 wind turbines fixed to a floating base that is anchored to the seafloor, rather than fixed to the ocean bed, a new technology industry experts say is suitable for use in deeper waters offshore that Equinor hopes to develop.

+Still, an expected rise in Norwegian CO2 taxation and higher gas prices had a positive effect on the project's financing, which also received almost 2.9 billion crowns in subsidies, Equinor said.

+The experience from Hywind Tampen will allow Equinor to "build bigger, reduce costs and build a new industry on the shoulders of the oil and gas industry", Siri Kindem, head of its renewables business in Norway, said in the statement.

 Norway, which is targeting 30 gigawatts of offshore wind power by 2040, which would double the country's current power output, is tendering its first commercial wind farms, including three floating ones, this autumn.

-Equinor's other parners on the project are Wintershall Dea, majority-owned by BASF BASFn.DE, INPEX Idemitsu 1605.T and Norway's Petoro.
+Equinor's other partners on the project are Wintershall Dea, majority-owned by BASF BASFn.DE, INPEX Idemitsu 1605.T and Norway's Petoro.

 ($1 = 10.5859 Norwegian crowns)